JanAbraham/JanAbraham/README.md

 - 👋 Hi, I’m @JanAbraham
-- 👀 I’m interested in Python and Excel VBA programming
+- 👀 I’m interested in programming Indicators and Strategies for the ATAS Trading Platform
 - 🌱 I’m currently learning life and its beauty
 - 💞️ I’m looking to collaborate on wherever and whatever it takes
 - 📫 How to reach me: here